-Key management personnel in the Data Protection Commission consisted of the sole Commissioner and five Deputy Commissioners.
-Total remuneration paid to key management personnel by the Data Protection Commission for the period from 25 May 2018 to 31 December 2018 amounted to €347,899.
+Key management personnel in the Data Protection Commission consisted of the sole Commissioner and seven Deputy Commissioners.
+Total remuneration paid to key management personnel by the Data Protection Commission for the period 1st January 2019 to 31st December 2019 amounted to €667,353 (25th May 2018 to 31st December 2018: €347,899).